-Do you manage a suite of products that often are released on the same date?
-If so, you need a master release.
+Do you manage a suite of products that are often released on the same date?
+If so, you may benefit from using a master release.
 In some cases, you may have multiple releases in parallel for the same product, although this is less common.
-You need a way for several product teams to work independently; at the same time, you also need ability to create a visual roadmap that represents this combined delivery.
+You need a way for several product teams to work independently; at the same time, you also need the ability to create a visual roadmap that represents this combined delivery.

-A master release contains phases and milestones (representing the combined delivery steps) and sub-releases (which are releases at the product level).
-Master releases do not contain features; the sub-releases at the product level contain the feature content.
+A master release contains phases and milestones representing the combined delivery steps.
+It also contains sub-releases, which are releases at the product level.
+Master releases do not contain features — the sub-releases at the product level contain the feature content.

 A product level release associated with a master release is known as a sub-release.

 When you create a master release, you can choose to automatically add a new sub-release to child products, add existing releases as sub-releases once the master release is created, or do some combination of both.

 If you choose to create new sub-releases, they will inherit their names and release dates from the parent master release.
 If you attach an existing release, the sub-release will retain the name, but the release date will change to match the master release.
 You can always rename sub-releases later.

 To add existing releases to the master release, simply go to Releases > Details or bring out the master release details and click Attach Existing Release.

 Once you create a master release, you can visualize it and its sub-releases on the Releases > Overview page and the Reports > Features page.
 The Reports > Features page is the recommended view to share a visual roadmap of your master release, sub-releases, and the features you wish to highlight.

 You can customize what shows by adding releases to the timeline and clicking the X if you do not want to show a sub-release as part of a master release.
 Then, filter and/or check and uncheck features to focus on only those features that matter most.
 See "Create a features roadmap" for more on the Reports > Features page.

 Note: Releases associated with a master release will only display on the features roadmap if the master release is also selected to be displayed.